wbvreeuwijk/collibra-ballerina-dgc/src/dgc/Module.md

-This module provides and interface to the Collibra Data Governance platform
+# A module to integrate between Collibra and Ballerina
-[//]: # (above is the module summary)

-# Module Overview
-This module consist of three distinct components
+The `collibra/dgc` Ballerina module consist of three distinct components
 - Assettypes: These are abstractions of assettypes related to the ingestion of technical metadata
 - Client: This component takes care of connecting to the Collibra DGC API
 - JdbcJsonFactory: This component connects to a database using JDBC and uses the queries in the configuration to extract metadata from the database and build a JSON object from this.

+First, user `ballerina pull collibra/dgc` to pull the latest version of the module from Ballerina central to your home directory.

 An example implementation would look something like:
 ```ballerina